Sabplpz/Horiseon-Website/README.md

 ## Credits

-To the creators of the Horiseon website
+To the creators of the Horiseon website.

 ## License